Meet The Team

 Our vision is to provide culturally competent and wellness focused services that promote social-emotional stability to minorities

-My name is Muriel Casamayor (She/her/Ella) and I am a Latinx psychotherapist licensed in the state of California (LMFT License #116554).
-I have worked in the mental health field professionally since 2010.
-However, I have been practicing psychotherapy since 2014.
+Muriel Casamayor (She/her/Ella) is the owner of Insight Family Counseling and Wellness Services INC. She graduated from California State University, Los Angles with a Bachelor's in Psychology.
+She received her Masters in Marriage and Family Therapy from Hope International University.
+She is a Latinx psychotherapist licensed in the state of California (LMFT License #116554).
+She has worked in the mental health field professionally since 2010 and practicing psychotherapy since 2014.

 She was born and raised in Peru, and is a first-generation immigrant.
 She understands the struggles with immigrating to a new country and understanding a new culture.
 She is passionate about working with the Latinx community and other minorities.
 She is a big domestic violence advocate.
 She has worked with the Los Angeles Police Department helping victims of domestic violence, which included working with children and their families.
 She helps victims become survivors and thrive in life.

 "Adaptation isn't easy and sometimes is faced with traumatic experiences and little to no support."